Image showing a machine translating a document from one language into another language

 There are many other places where machine translation can help you, each with its own needs in terms of the balance between cost, speed, and accuracy:

 Machine translation is unlikely to completely replace humans for some time, if ever.
-But in the meantime, it can help speed up and improve the translation process.
+But it can definitely speed up and improve the translation process.

-In this interconnected world, you don’t have to learn a new language to reach new audiences.
-Today’s AI-powered tools and tech are breaking down borders.
+You don’t have to learn a new language to reach new audiences.
+Today’s AI-powered tools are breaking down borders.
 With the proper localization and translation tools to streamline and simplify your workflow, you can reach new audiences without breaking a sweat.

 Don’t take our word for it, though.
 Start your free trial today with Lokalise and see for yourself.